artursuchocki/self-driving-cars-_traffic_signs_classification/README.md

 ![alt text][image2]

-The images might be difficult to classify because six of them dont' exist in trainng data:
+The images might be difficult to classify because six of them dont' exist in training data:
 * Dead end (No through passing)
 * End of minimum zone (End of 30 km/h minimum speed requirement)
 * Falling stones (Possible falling or fallen rocks)